-Combining movement with classical singing, Ms. Kassouf has written several performance pieces, which she has presented as part of the Performance and Time Arts series at Contemporary Dance Theater (Cincinnati).
+Combining movement with classical singing, Alexandra has written several performance pieces, which she has presented as part of the Performance and Time Arts series at Contemporary Dance Theater (Cincinnati).
 Her first piece, Boundaries, has been called “one of the top five” pieces presented at the long-standing performance art series.
-She has also danced with Bloom Dance Project on the same series and premiered songs from a cycle by Sarah Hutchings.
+Other PTA performances include dancing with Bloom Dance Project and a premiere of songs from a cycle by Sarah Hutchings.

-Described as “vibrant” and “lovely,” Ms. Kassouf “projected a gushing naïveté” as Sophie DePalma (Masterclass) with Columbus’s CATCO Theater.
+Described as “vibrant” and “lovely,” Alexandra “projected a gushing naïveté” as Sophie DePalma (Masterclass) with Columbus’s CATCO Theater.
 She has been a soloist with the Cincinnati Bach Ensemble and a soloist in the Fauré Requiem at St. Thomas Episcopal Church.
-She has delighted audiences as Musetta (La Bohème) and Manon (Manon) in opera galas produced by Kalliope Vocal Arts.
+She has strutted her way through scenes as Musetta (La Bohème) and Manon (Manon) in opera galas produced by Kalliope Vocal Arts.
 As a young artist at the Castleton Festival, she portrayed Helena (A Midsummer Night's Dream), Frasquita (Carmen), and Despina (Così fan tutte) in staged scenes.
-With CCM in Spoleto, Italy, she portrayed Susannah (Le nozzle di Figaro) and the Foreign Woman (The Consul) in scenes concerts.
+With CCM in Spoleto, Italy, she portrayed Susannah (Le nozze di Figaro) and the Foreign Woman (The Consul) in scenes concerts.

-Ms. Kassouf earned a Master of Music degree from College-Conservatory of Music (CCM), where she had the pleasure of choreographing The Cunning Little Vixen.
+Alexandra earned a Master of Music degree from CCM, where she had the pleasure of choreographing The Cunning Little Vixen.
 Her Bachelor of Fine Arts degree is from the University of Wisconsin-Milwaukee, where she also studied dance.
-She is currently pursuing certification in the Alexander Technique.
+Alexandra is a certified Alexander Technique teacher (AmSAT).